wounded-pixels/dsp-playground/README.md

 ## Soon
 * switch to css grid?
 * fix on iPad
-  * prevent scroll on drag
-  * spinner should be touchable
   * hints look terrible and dont work on ipad
   * strange line on phone
 * fixes
   * h scrollbar on freq domain
-  * improve knob drag
-  * improve change tooltip
+  * improve or change tooltip
-  * page refresh is wonky - path is wrong
 * pretty up
   * background
   * top branding
   * footer
+  * favicon
   * differentiate internal scenario control links from routing links
 * Convert a sample to audio
   * also on iPad?